phel-lang/phel-lang.org/content/documentation/in-the-wild.md

 This page contains a list of libraries and projects that use Phel.
 If you want to add your project/library to this page please create a Pull Request on GitHub.

-## Libraries

-* [Phel-Json](https://github.com/mabasic/phel-json): Phel library for converting Phel datastructures to and from JSON.

 ## Projects